Latest TRP Ratings: Colors TV Drops; KBC 9, Kumkum Bhagya & KKK 8 Are Top 3 Shows This Week

 Kumkum Bhagya & Kundali Bhagya

 Kumkum Bhagya has bounced back to the second spot.
-Well, looks like the makers decision of bringing Pragya back on the show has worked well!
+Well, looks like the makers' decision of bringing Pragya back on the show has worked well!
 The show has managed to get 3.3 ratings.
-It's spin-off, Kundali Bhagya maintains its sixth place, with 2.8 TRP ratings.
+Its spin-off, Kundali Bhagya maintains its sixth place, with 2.8 TRP ratings.

 Khatron Ke Khiladi 8

-Khatron Ke Khiladi which was at the second place has dropped down to the third spot.
+Khatron Ke Khiladi, which was at the second place, has dropped down to the third spot.
 Rohit Shetty's show has managed to get 3.0 TRP ratings.

 Yeh Rishta Kya Kehlata Hai & Yeh Hai Mohabbatein